Roof Ventilation: Everything You Need to Know

 - Less moisture buildup prevents the growth of mold in the attic.

-On those rare occasions when it does freeze in the Pensacola area, a properly vented roof can keep ice from building in the attic area.
+On those rare occasions when it does freeze in Florida, a properly vented roof can keep ice from building in the attic area.
 The less moisture that develops in the attic, the lower the chances that leaks will occur.

 How to Tell if Your Roof has Poor Ventilation